SovereignCloudStack/docs/standards/certification/test-and-adapt-example.md

-# Example testing and adjustment for SCS IaaS-compatible compliance
+# SCS-compatible IaaS: Example test and adjust

 ## Run the tests